academic-resources/odin/fundamentals-2.md

 ### ** Operators and Comparisons** This basic information is another crucial building block in the foundation of your programming skill.
 In the end it's not too complicated despite the technical jargon, but make sure you understand this stuff before you move on!** 1.
 Read through \(and code along with!\) [this article](http://javascript.info/operators) about operators in Javascript.
 Don't forget to do the "Tasks" at the bottom of the page!
 2. [More operators](http://javascript.info/logical-operators).
 3. Some of the most common operators in programming are those used to compare values.
-Read about those [here](http://javascript.info/comparison).**
+Read about those [here](http://javascript.info/comparison) :**

 ---

 ### ** Conditionals** Now it's time for the fun stuff...
 So far we haven't done much with our programming that you couldn't do with simple math skills.
 Sure, we've told our computer how to do the math, so that makes it quicker, but the essence of programming is teaching the computer how to make decisions in order to do more involved things.
-Conditionals are how we do that.** 1.
-[This tutorial](https://www.w3schools.com/js/js_if_else.asp) is a great first glance at conditionals in JavaScript.
+Conditionals are how we do that :**

+1. [This tutorial](https://www.w3schools.com/js/js_if_else.asp) is a great first glance at conditionals in JavaScript.
 2. [This article](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/conditionals) reinforces the concept and provides several interesting examples of how you could use it building websites.
 3. [This article](http://javascript.info/ifelse) covers the same basic concept \(read through it as a review!\) After reading try to tackle the 'Tasks' at the bottom of the page.
-4. [This tutorial](https://www.digitalocean.com/community/tutorials/how-to-use-the-switch-statement-in-javascript) teaches you about the `switch` statement, which comes in handy when you have multiple conditions.** > ## Quick Tip:** ** >
+4. [This tutorial](https://www.digitalocean.com/community/tutorials/how-to-use-the-switch-statement-in-javascript) teaches you about the `switch` statement, which comes in handy when you have multiple conditions :**

+> ## Quick Tip:** ** >
 > As we get further into the curriculum, you are likely to encounter tasks or problems that you aren't sure how to complete.  ** That's OK!**   Do not waste too much time trying to figure something out when you don't have any idea where to start.
 Simply give it a shot, and if you get stuck go ahead and ask for help or look at the given solution.  _THEN_ figure out how the solution works and try to code it yourself without looking.
-Doing it yourself is the quickest way to actually learn, but don't get stuck thinking that you're cheating by looking up the answer or asking for help.**
+Doing it yourself is the quickest way to actually learn, but don't get stuck thinking that you're cheating by looking up the answer or asking for help :**

 ---